minji-mia/Tableau/Desktop Specialist Certificate Prep/README.md

 # 💯 Tableau's Desktop Specialist Certificate Prep

-I prepared to pass the Tableau Desktop Specialist exam with Udemy course.
+This repository contains all the work and assignments to pass the Tableau Desktop Specialist exam with Udemy course.

 ## Exam Format